 The Kranji War Memorial is a hillside cemetery that honours the men and women of the Commonwealth, that died in the line of duty during World War II.
-After a morning visit, we head to the airport for our direct, scheduled Cathay Pacific flight to Bangkok and onward transfer to the Sampran Riverside Resort (4T) for an enchanting two-night stay.
+After a morning visit, we head to the airport for our direct, scheduled Cathay Pacific flight to Bangkok and onward transfer to the family-run, eco-cultural Sampran Riverside Resort (4T) for an enchanting two-night stay.

 Located 32km from Bangkok, the stunning resort is set in 70 acres on the banks of the Ta Chine River.
 Family owned and run for over 40 years, and employing over 60 full time gardeners, this peaceful haven is the perfect place to learn about Thai culture.
 We take a guided walk of the botanical gardens, enjoy an included lunch, and also visit the Organic Farm.
 Then, sit back and relax amongst the manicured gardens or beside the pool, or participate in optional experiences including a Thai cookery class using ingredients grown organically at the resort.

 River Kwai - Bangkok